MadJavaProgramming/ExtraChallenges/MethodPractice/README.md

-# Week 5 Method Practice
+# Method Practice - Extra Credit - Possible Points: 3

 1. Copy MethodPractice.java and MethodPracticeTestDrive.java to your labs directory.
 2. Do not make any changes yet!